 This section presents all of the sprints for our project along with the associated user stories and refinements.
 Each sprint will typically last for two weeks, during which time we will work on completing a set of specific tasks and objectives.
-We currently have a total of 64 sprints planned for this project, with each sprint will be carefully planned and organized to ensure that all tasks are completed on time and that the overall project stays on track.
+We currently have a total of 6 sprints planned for this project, with each sprint will be carefully planned and organized to ensure that all tasks are completed on time and that the overall project stays on track.
 During each sprint, we will work on completing a set of user stories and any necessary refinements.
 This will include tasks such as designing, developing, testing, and deploying the features.
 By the end of each sprint, we aim to have a usable and potentially releasable product increment.

+Sprint 0:

 In sprint zero, we focused on setting our development environment before we started building the UX-Estimator power-up.

 Sprint Backlog: